DownQuark-Work/downquark.packagedApp.Npm_JavascriptPrototypes/README.md

   - `$ yarn build:parcel`
   - `$ cd publish/module && npm link && cd - && yarn dev`
     - If a browser does not automatically open, navigate to [http://0.0.0.0:1313](http://0.0.0.0:1313)
-      - The `utils-js-prototypes` package is loaded and initialized as it will be for the end user
+      - The `proto-snips` package is loaded and initialized as it will be for the end user
       - Verify working code using your normal processes

 ## Current Modules & Methods